Which Molecules Are Involved In Protein Synthesis

 • Binding sites: Provides binding sites for mRNA and tRNA.

-rRNA plays a crucial role in the ribosome's ability to translate mRNA into protein.
+rRNA makes a real difference in the ribosome's ability to translate mRNA into protein.

 3. Transfer RNA (tRNA): The Amino Acid Transporter